 Hydration is key

-Keeping your body hydrated is the main key for a successful trip to the Everest Base Camp.
-As the trekking to the Mount Everest Base Camp reaches up to an elevation of 5565 Meter.
-In such high altitude, your body dehydrates much quicker than at sea level.
+Keeping your body hydrated is the main key to a successful trip to the Everest Base Camp.
+As the trekking to the Mount Everest Base Camp reaches up to an elevation of 5565 Meters.
+At such a high altitude, your body dehydrates much quicker than at sea level.
 So, keeping your body hydrated should be on top priority.

-Drinking water is key to avoid altitude sickness at higher altitudes.
-Air at higher altitude is then compared at a lower altitude which means you will get less oxygen while breathing so if your intake water you can get enough oxygen for your body.
+Drinking water is key to avoiding altitude sickness at higher altitudes.
+Air at a higher altitude is then compared to a lower altitude which means you will get less oxygen while breathing so if your intake is water you can get enough oxygen for your body.
 Staying hydrated is something you need to keep in mind during your trek at a higher altitude.

 The more you keep your body hydrated; the chance of Acute Mountain Sickness reduces drastically.
-Some people find drinking 5 – 6 liters of water at mountains is a daunting task and refuges to hydrate themselves.
-Doing so they are putting themselves at higher risk.
+Some people find drinking 5 – 6 liters of water in mountains is a daunting task and refuges to hydrate themselves.
+By doing so they are putting themselves at higher risk.
 So at least try to drink One liter of water per hour.

-For the trekking endeavors like Everest Base Camp Trekking, slow and steady pace is most important.
+For the trekking endeavors like Everest Base Camp Trekking, a slow and steady pace is most important.
 Trekking is like a marathon rather than a sprint.
-As is marathon going slowly helps you to achieve long-distance, trekking is similar.
+As a marathon going slowly helps you to achieve long-distance, trekking is similar.
 Going slowly is the absolute key to success.

-In higher altitude, our body requires 2 to 3 days’ time to adjust with the low oxygen level.
+At higher altitudes, our body requires 2 to 3 days to adjust to the low oxygen level.
 So slowly gaining the altitude helps you to adjust to the changing environment.
 Avoid flying or driving directly to high altitudes.
 Instead, go up higher each day, stop to rest, and continue the next day.
 If you must fly or drive, pick a lower altitude to stay at for 24 hours before going all the way up.

 Whenever we travel, we always do travel and medical insurance.
-But while on a hiking trip to the Everest Base Camp, regular insurance doesn’t cover the risk you will face in high altitude mountainous areas.
-For trekking in Everest Base Camp Trekking requires special travel insurance.
+But while on a hiking trip to the Everest Base Camp, regular insurance doesn’t cover the risk you will face in high-altitude mountainous areas.
+Trekking in Everest Base Camp Trekking requires special travel insurance.

-Moreover, trekking in the high altitude rough terrains may also occur afflictions like a sprained ankle or even broken leg, appendix ruptures, hypothermia, skin infection, and respiratory infection.
+Moreover, trekking in the high-altitude rough terrains may also occur afflictions like a sprained ankle or even broken leg, appendix ruptures, hypothermia, skin infection, and respiratory infection.
 If any of this misfortune happens to you, then it should be treated on time.
 If left untreated then you may even lose your life.
-If any of the above-mentioned affliction happens to you at a higher altitude, then you don’t want to spend the day or a week trekking back to the city.
-In such case evacuation by air is necessary which may cost a minimum of USD 5,000 exclusive of hospital treatment or in-flight medical service.
-This will not only keep your life at danger but will end up costing your health as well as your bank account.
+If any of the above-mentioned afflictions happen to you at a higher altitude, then you don’t want to spend the day or a week trekking back to the city.
+In such cases, evacuation by air is necessary which may cost a minimum of USD 5,000 exclusive of hospital treatment or in-flight medical service.
+This will not only keep your life in danger but will end up costing your health as well as your bank account.

-In order to avoid such misfortune and unforeseen expenses, taking out a Travel Insurance is mandatory.
-Taking out proper Travel insurance will help you to enjoy your trip to utmost without the worry of the hospital bills (if hospitalized due to certain reasons), or extra expenses you have to make due to delay in flight or any natural calamities.
+To avoid such misfortune and unforeseen expenses, taking out Travel Insurance is mandatory.
+Taking out proper Travel insurance will help you to enjoy your trip to the utmost without the worry of the hospital bills (if hospitalized due to certain reasons), or extra expenses you have to make due to delays in flight or any natural calamities.
 Before starting trekking in the Everest region, you just need to make sure that your Insurance Policy covers all the expenses of your trip.